The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 Getting organized

-There's a lot to do before going away for the winter and getting some of it done several weeks in advance saves you that last-minute panic and running around.
+There's a lot to do before going away for the winter, and getting some of it done several weeks in advance saves you that last-minute panic and running around.
 Here’s our list of things to do:

 • Medication: Order enough of the prescription medication you need for the duration of your stay outside Canada.
 Make sure all of your medication is clearly identified with its original labels and keep your receipts to ensure you don’t run into trouble at the border.
 If you are flying, never put your medications in checked luggage.
 Snowbird Advisor has partnered with a leading Canadian virtual pharmacy to help snowbirds with their unique medication needs year-round.